 Actual use of proceeds for exploration and development activities on Whistler Project as of November 30, 2023 was \$4,359,000, compared to \$6,220,000 estimated as at April 19, 2023 in the IPO Prospectus.
 The proceeds used to date primarily relate to our confirmatory work program at the Whistler Project commenced in 2023.
 Actual use of proceeds for permitting and reporting was \$516,000, compared to \$1,175,000 estimated as at April 19, 2023 in the IPO Prospectus.
 The proceeds used to date primarily relate to planned permitted and reporting activities which have yet to commence.
 Actual use of proceeds for repayment of liabilities was \$1,759,000, compared to \$2,381,000 estimated as at April 19, 2023 in the IPO Prospectus.
 The difference was primarily related to actual IPO-related expenditures being less than initially estimated.
-Actual use of proceeds for general and administrative expenditures, and the difference is due to budgeted general and administrative expenditures for future activities, which have yet to be incurred.
-Actual use of proceeds for general working capital was \$980,000, compared to \$4,284,000 estimated as at April 19, 2023 in the IPO Prospectus.
-The proceeds used to date primarily relate to actual general and administrative expenditures, and the difference is due to budgeted general and administrative expenditures for future activities, which have yet to be incurred.
-Actual use of proceeds for general working capital was \$980,000, compared to \$4,284,000 estimated as at April 19, 2023 in the IPO Prospectus.
+Actual use of proceeds for general and administrative expenses was \$2,376,000, compared to \$3,240,000 estimated as at April 19, 2023 in the IPO Prospectus.
+The proceeds used to date primarily relate to actual general and administrative expenditures, and the difference is due to budgeted general awas \$980,000, compared to \$4,284,000 estimated as at April 19, 2023 in the IPO Prospectus.
 The proceeds used to date primarily relate to the construction of camp structures and purchase of equipment.
 The difference is due to budgeted future activities, which have yet to be incurred.